Updated March 3, 2023

 Java is a dynamic language and can be used on any platform.
 It provides a Java List vs ArrayList.
-List acts as an interface and Array list is an implementation of the list.
+The list acts as an interface, and an Array list is an implementation of the list.
 The list interface consists of methods.
 These methods are included in the Array list class with a few additions of methods.
 The main difference between Java List vs ArrayList is that you need to create a reference to the parent interface in the first one and a reference to the class which implements the list.
-That means Array list class is the second class.
+That means an Array list class is the second class.
 Let us have a look at the differences between Java List vs ArrayList.

 Head to Head Comparison Between Java List and Array List (Infographics)

 Below Is The Top 4 Comparison Between Java List vs Array List

 Key Differences between Java List and Array List

 The Differences Between Java List vs Array List are explained in the below-mentioned points:

-- Java List interface extends Collection and Array list extends Abstract List class and it can also implement List interface.
+- The Java List interface extends the Collection, and the Array list extends the abstract listening class, and it can also implement the List interface.

 - List interface creates a collection of elements that are stored in sequence and can be accessed by its index number.
 Array list, on the contrary, creates an array of objects where the array can grow dynamically whenever required and reduce as well.

 - Both Java List vs Array List provides different kinds of methods to access data from the list.
-These methods enable in getting elements from an array at the specified position and also remove and shrink the size of an array in case of the Array list.
+These methods enable getting elements from an array at the specified position and remove and shrink the size of an array in case of the Array list.

 Java List vs Array List Comparisons Table